 I am the Research Director for the Centre for Sport, Physical Education & Activity Research (spear), responsible for directing spear's programme of contract research. spear has a reputation for excellence and innovation, with impact case studies submitted by spear for REF2014 judged as ‘outstanding’ in terms of reach and significance.
-The Centre’s research is funded by a range of national and international funders and delivers world-leading impact by informing investment, policy and provision, particularly around the physical activity and sport participation of young people, hard to reach and less active populations. spear is located within the School of Human & Life Sciences in the Faculty of Social & Applied Sciences at Canterbury Christ Church University.
+The Centre’s research is funded by a range of national and international funders and delivers world-leading impact by informing investment, policy and provision, particularly around the physical activity and sport participation of young people, hard to reach and less active populations. spear is located within the Faculty of Social & Applied Sciences at Canterbury Christ Church University.

 Research and knowledge exchange

-As Research Director for spear I am currently directing spear's evaluations of Project Ability, Targeted Populations Leadership Interventions and Extra Curricular Sport for the Youth Sport Trust, Round the World Challenge for the EFDS and Mencap and the BMX Legacy programme monitoring and consultancy for Access Sport.
+As Research Director for spear I am currently directing spear's evaluations of Project Rugby for Premiership Rugby, Go-Ride Go for British Cycling, Extra Curricular Programme for the Youth Sport Trust and the BMX Legacy programme monitoring and consultancy for Access Sport.

 I have led projects with specific disability and inclusion strands, controlled designs and counterfactual estimations funded by a range of public, voluntary and commercial organizations including the YST, DH, DfE, EFDS, ELDSA, GLA, Welsh Government, Access Sport,Sports Leaders UK and Mencap.
 My substantive, multi-disciplinary research expertise is in relation to the psychology of sport, exercise, physical activity participation and wellbeing in school and community settings.